10 DIY wedding ideas for 2022 – tips from a wedding photographer

 The little details at a wedding all add up to create the overall feel and theme of the day.
 Some guests might want to take their place name home as a little keepsake so why not add some special detail?
 Name cards can be bought cheaply from craft stores ready for you to customise.
 You might be able to make use of leftover bits and pieces from the other items you’ve made.

-If you’ve enjoyed this post, check out my 10 tips for an eco-friendly wedding!
+I hope you’ve enjoyed my 10 DIY wedding ideas for 2022!
+Why not check out my 10 tips for an eco-friendly wedding!

 - bovey tracey wedding